First, What is E-Invoicing?

-If you receive most invoices as scanned documents or paper, your best option will be to choose an accounts payable invoice automation solution.
+If you receive most invoices as scanned documents or paper, your best option will be to choose an accounts payable automation solution.
 Good digitization will be an important factor for success.
 Look for excellent image processing capabilities that will maximize optical character recognition (OCR) effectiveness.

 Good OCR paves the way for machine intelligence to understand invoice content.
-With an accurate understanding of what’s printed on the invoice, AP automation will provide validation workflows to match your business rules and flag any invoice that doesn’t automatically match.
+With an accurate understanding of what’s printed on the document, AP automation will provide validation workflows to match your business rules and flag any invoice that doesn’t automatically match.